automaciej/automaciej/content/page/bio/index.md

 [jam]: https://facebook.com/dublinjazzjam

-As of summer 2023, Maciej collaborates with pianist [Gediminas Karkauskas][ged] and drummer [Riccardo Marenghi][ric] in a jazz trio.
+As of autumn 2023, Maciej collaborates with pianist [Gediminas Karkauskas][ged] and drummer [Riccardo Marenghi][ric] in a jazz trio.

 [ged]: https://www.offpitchrecords.com/